Showcase your best practice, latest innovation, cutting-edge

 premier event for wastewater professionals.

-This 2026 EWWM conference will as always, focus on practitioners’ experiences and provides a platform to collaborate and debate how our water community can drive improvement and change.
+This year’s EWWM conference will as always, focus on practitioners’ experiences and provides a platform for our water community to drive improvement, collaboration and change.

-• Process Emissions – with a focus on case studies of successful mitigation strategies; advances in measuring methodologies; examples of N2O reduction and improved effluent quality; emissions from innovative process intensification technologies
+• Process Emissions – with a focus on case studies of successful mitigation strategies and incorporation of low emissions thinking into design principles.

 We ask that all abstract submissions include details of the carbon emissions of the project and how it can/could contribute to the circular economy.